How to Become a Middle School Teacher

 You can get started on the path to becoming a middle school teacher today; take a moment to request information about your unique opportunities through the School of Education.

-What Degree Do You Need to Become a Middle School Teacher?
+What Degree Do You Need to Teach Middle School?

 While virtually any degree can eventually be turned towards teaching, the most direct route to becoming a middle school teacher is with a bachelor’s degree in secondary education.
 But in addition to the pedagogical requirements shared among all teachers, and grade-level specific requirements, meeting middle school education requirements involves the need for subject-area expertise.